Santa Claus Conquers the Martians

-Santa Claus Conquers the Martians is a 1964 American science fiction comedy film directed by Nicholas Webster, produced and written by Paul L. Jacobson, based on a story by Glenville Mareth, that stars John Call as Santa Claus.
-It also features a ten-year-old Pia Zadora as Girmar, one of the Martian children.
+Santa Claus Conquers the Martians is a 1964 American Christmas science fiction comedy film directed by Nicholas Webster, produced and written by Paul L. Jacobson, and based on a story by Glenville Mareth.
+John Call stars as Santa Claus, ten-year-old Pia Zadora as Girmar the Martian girl, and Doris Rich in the first documented motion picture role of Mrs. Claus.